 Once the mountain had been conquered, Jesus stopped to pray and rest.

-Then the Spirit came upon him, dazzling white upon his breast.
+Then the Spirit came upon him, dazzling bright upon his breast.

 Jesus’ face appeared to change him, morphing into blinding glow.